Not a member?

 (Reunion companies said we would not get 50!)

-Thanks to the entire Reunion Committee, we smashed it!
+Thanks to the entire Reunion Committee, it was fire!

 Jeff Clark, Steve Goodman